 Symbols graphically describe, categorize, or rank geographic features and labels to locate them and show qualitative and quantitative relationships.
 They display graphical elements on a layout.
-Symbols can be optionally stored, managed, and shared in collections called styles.
+You can optionally store, manage, and share symbols in collections called styles.

 A project can include connections to many styles.
 The contents of project styles appear in the various symbol galleries in the application.
 You manage style connections from the Catalog pane or a catalog view.

 Symbols are classified by the type of geometry they depict: point, line, polygon, mesh (for multipatch layers and 3D object scene layers), and text.
 Each symbol type has unique characteristics and properties.
 Symbols are built from component symbol layers.
-These symbol layers are classified by their graphical structure—either marker, stroke, or fill.
+These symbol layers are classified by their graphical structure—marker, stroke, or fill.
 These layers are the building blocks of symbols; they combine to make rich graphical depictions.
-Text symbols are an exception—they have native properties but no component layers.
+Text symbols are an exception; they have native properties but no component layers.
 Mesh symbols cannot contain marker symbol layers.

-Fill symbol layers cover areal geometries with either a single solid color (solid fill symbol layer), a series of regularly spaced lines (hatched fill symbol layer), a gradation from one color to another (gradient fill symbol layer), an image or texture (picture fill symbol layer), or a reference to a procedural rule package (procedural fill symbol layer).
+Fill symbol layers cover areal geometries with a single solid color (solid fill symbol layer), a series of regularly spaced lines (hatched fill symbol layer), a gradation from one color to another (gradient fill symbol layer), an image or texture (picture fill symbol layer), or a reference to a procedural rule package (procedural fill symbol layer).
 Stroke symbol layers can be of type solid, picture, or gradient.
 Marker symbol types include picture, 3D model (which are true three-dimensional objects), and shape, which are vector-based, and procedural.

 Symbols in ArcGIS Pro are modeled differently than they are in ArcMap, ArcScene, and ArcGlobe.
 In most cases, symbols imported from existing .mxd, .sxd, .3dd documents are converted with identical appearance, but the structure and properties may be different.
 Symbols that were built from representation rules may result in symbols with additional symbol layers upon conversion.

 Each type of symbol layer is controlled by a series of properties.
 The properties appear in expandable groups in the Format Symbol mode of the Symbology pane.
-Symbols have at least one symbol layer, but can have more, as this table outlines:
+Symbols have at least one symbol layer, but can have more, as outlined in the following table:

 |Symbol type||Typical symbol layers||Role|